bpietrancosta/Module-9_Deliverable/README.md

 # Module-9_Deliverable
 ## Weather Analysis between the months of June and December
 ### Our data set is a list of daily temperatures.
 We were able to produce summary statistics about these temperatures during June and December.
 Below are the 3 primary points of analyses we were able to define:
+- ### The temperature count is different for June and December.
-- The temperature count for June is 1700 while for December it's 1517.
+The temperature count for June is 1700 while for December it's 1517.
 See screenshot below for the ordered screenshot evidence:
 ![June temps](https://user-images.githubusercontent.com/114181709/205793392-75173d40-e9b1-4a74-bc91-b52c38f348e0.png)
 ![Dec temps](https://user-images.githubusercontent.com/114181709/205793400-35a7a170-4e9e-4d2e-b7cc-9c7a8013361e.png)